- 01 What Your Agent Is Really Being Hired To Do

 A calm process for reviewing offers, discussing tradeoffs, handling conditions, and protecting your timeline and leverage wherever possible.

 These questions are meant to help you compare service, not just presentation.
-You can use them with any Realtor you interview.
+You can use them with any agent you interview.

 Commission Clarity And Service Transparency